sudhirsinha-github/SDE-Interview-preparation-kit/DesignPatterns.md

 #### FlyWeight DP
 It helps to decrease count of number of similar objects created in app, it helps to overcome OutOfMemory error Object created here are immutable
-As we minimizing creation of objects by sharing, it will be faster
+As we minimizing creation of objects by sharing, it will be faster with low latency(GC will be less)

-In flyweight , we use hashmap where wey store key and object. when as user ask for object with given key we return it or create and return it.
+In flyweight , we use **hashmap** where wey store key and object value. when as user ask for object with given key we return it or create and return it.